Import Data

 helm inspect values pingcap/tidb-lightning --version=${chart_version} > tidb-lightning-values.yaml

-used by TiDB Lightning depending on your needs.
-To do that, you can set the backend
+Configure a backend used by TiDB Lightning depending on your needs.
+To do that, you can set the backend value in values.yaml to an option in importer, local, or tidb.

 note